KULeuven-Diepenbeek/osc-course/content/ch5-debugging/debugging-gdb.md

 More useful commands:

-- Don't remember which breakpoints you've set? `info b`. (info breakpoints)
+- Don't remember which breakpoints you've set? `i b`. (info breakpoints)
 - Don't remember where you're at now?
 Inspect the stack: `bt` (backtrace), optionally appended with `full` that includes local variables.
+- Don't know which registers to inspect? `i r` ([see manual](https://sourceware.org/gdb/onlinedocs/gdb/Registers.html)).

+{{% task %}}
+Can you spot the stack pointer and program counter?
+Can you see what happens to them when a function is called or an instruction is executed?
+Why do you think the PC doens't simply increment with the expected four bytes when instructing gdb to execute a line of code?
+{{% /task %}}

 Do not forget that the expression that is printed out is the one to be evaluated after you enter the 'next' command.
 You can already inspect the stack variable address but it will contain junk: